• Skip to primary navigation

 One of my first assignments with recipe writing and development was working with Colavita USA rewriting their recipe archives.

 Many of the recipes were poorly written, written in partial Italian, missing ingredients to the method, or method to ingredients.
-My job, which I chose to accept, was to be a detective and to rewrite all the recipes to a simple, easy to follow, format.
+My job, which I chose to accept, was to be a detective and to rewrite all the recipes to a simple, easy-to-follow, format.

 It was a lot of work, and a lot of fun trying to decipher what some of them wanted or meant, but I was very successful at fixing them and it taught me a lot about writing a recipe clearly.